shreyjain13/shreyjain13.github.io/_posts/22-11-15-socialzk.md

 - [Sealcaster](https://blog.bigwhalelabs.com/applied-zk-part-3-or-how-we-made-anonymous-casts-on-farcaster-possible/): Anyonymous messaging on Farcaster.
 - [Semaphore](https://semaphore.appliedzkp.org/): Semaphore is a protocol, designed to be a simple and generic privacy layer for Ethereum DApps.
 Using zero knowledge, Ethereum users can prove their membership of a group and send signals such as votes or endorsements without revealing their original identity.
 - [zkEmail](https://zkemail.xyz/): Trusless email verification on-chain.
 The [talk from DevCon](https://www.youtube.com/watch?v=sPCHiUT3TmA) is more informative.
-- [zknullifier](https://github.com/zk-nullifier-sig/zk-nullifier-sig/): Creates anon identifiers via verifiably deterministic signatures on Ethereum, leading to unique pseudonymity.
+- [zknullifier](https://github.com/zk-nullifier-sig/zk-nullifier-sig/): Creates anonymous identifiers via verifiably deterministic signatures on Ethereum, leading to unique pseudonymity.

 I will keep this blog live, so DM me on Twitter if I missed your project and if you think it fits in one of the above buckets.